quinfer/quinference/content/authors/admin/_index.md

 #- Visitors
 ---

 I am a passionate lecturer who encourages active learning using a growth mindset.
 My teaching philosophy fosters confident humility and cultivates curiosity.
 I run the masters in quantitative finance and teaches graduate-level statistics for time series and a course on financial machine learning entitled algorithmic trading and investment.
 Finally, I built and maintained a high-performance cloud computing resource for teaching in the Management School.
 These resources empower students to create digital solutions to complex business problems which are code-interoperable, agile, literate, credible, and reproducible.
 I research to feed my curiosity and build confident humility, advocating the responsible use of cutting edge statistics.
-My current research projects focus on computer age statistical inference, responsible AI, banking, and association football.
+My current research projects focus on statistical learning in finance, responsible AI, risk and financial regulation in banking, and association football.
 I have extensive knowledge transfer experience, recently leading out on an AI and Machine Learning project on retail analytics (£165,000 from InnovateUK).